 CBT is an amazing therapeutic technique that helps to change thoughts and behaviors.
 Beliefs, such as “My body is broken and it will never get fixed” have the ultimate potential to rewire a new belief such as, “Although my body is experiencing health challenges, I am finding ways to improve my health.”
-You can find a therapist who does CBT or you can download free worksheets from Therapist AID (You can even sign up to get their free weekly worksheets) and/or from Chronic Fatigue Syndrome/Fibromyalgia website.
+You can find a therapist who does CBT or you can download free worksheets from Therapist AID and/or from the Chronic Fatigue Syndrome/Fibromyalgia website.
 I’d love to know if you tried them out!
-And nope, these are not affiliate links

 You become active and not passive in your health challenges.
 Instead of solely relying on your therapist and/or psychiatrist’s knowledge and expertise, you can also refer to your own knowledge base.